-JD Jordan is the author of the acclaimed scifi-western novel, Calamity: Being an Account of Calamity Jane and Her Gunslinging Green Man—and has also been featured in Creative Loafing, The International Journal of the Book, Newsweek, Paste, and Smashing Magazine.
+JD Jordan is the award-winning author of the acclaimed scifi-western novel, Calamity: Being an Account of Calamity Jane and Her Gunslinging Green Man—and has also been featured in Creative Loafing, The Grantville Gazette, The International Journal of the Book, Newsweek, Paste, and Smashing Magazine.
 He is also an award-winning graphic designer, design educator, and historian with experience working with some of the biggest agencies and brands in the Southeast.
-He is currently the design director and co-founder of J+E Productions and the design director of MaxMedia.
+He is co-founder of J+E Productions and the design director of MaxMedia.
 JD is a member of the SFWA and is represented by The Zack Company.

 Detailed author bio and profile photos

-JD Jordan is the author of the acclaimed scifi-western novel, Calamity: Being an Account of Calamity Jane and Her Gunslinging Green Man—a Philip K. Dick Award submission, Georgia Author of the Year nominee, and Nook selection.
-His writing has been featured in Creative Loafing, The International Journal of the Book, Newsweek, and Paste, and Smashing Magazine.
+JD Jordan is the award-winning author of the acclaimed scifi-western novel, Calamity: Being an Account of Calamity Jane and Her Gunslinging Green Man—a Philip K. Dick Award submission, Georgia Author of the Year nominee, and Nook selection.
+His writing has been featured in Creative Loafing, The Grantville Gazette, The International Journal of the Book, Newsweek, Paste, and Smashing Magazine.
 He is represented by The Zack Company.

-Since the publication of Calamity, JD has become a frequent figure on the literary and writers’ convention circuit, appearing at the AJC Decatur Literary Festival, The Broadleaf Writers Conference, Dahlonega Literary Festival, JordanCon, the Milton Literary Festival, as well as a variety of public readings, author events, and NaNoWriMo events.
-He has appeared as a guest on the Swiping Write podcast, is an active member of The Atlanta Writer’s Club and the founder of The ATL Screenwriter’s Cabal.
+Since the publication of Calamity, JD has become a frequent figure on the genre and writers’ convention circuit in the Southeast, as well as a variety of public readings, author events, and NaNoWriMo events.
+He has appeared as a guest on the Swiping Write and Writer Imperfect podcasts, is an active member of The Atlanta Writer’s Club and the founder of The ATL Screenwriter’s Cabal.